Marathon swimming at the 2024 Summer Olympics – Men's 10 kilometre

-The men's marathon 10 kilometre event at the 2024 Summer Olympics was held on 9 August 2024 in the River Seine, Paris.
-France spent €1.2–1.6 billion to clean up the Seine in preparation for the Olympic events, but heavy rainfall caused bacteria levels to increase and one of the pre-event training sessions was cancelled.
+The men's marathon swimming 10 kilometre event at the 2024 Summer Olympics was held on 9 August 2024 in the River Seine, Paris.
+France spent €1.4–1.6 billion to clean up the Seine in preparation for the Olympic events, but heavy rainfall caused bacteria levels to increase and one of the pre-event training sessions was cancelled.
 Nonetheless, another training session went ahead and the race started as scheduled.

-The race consisted of six 1.67 kilometer loops between Pont Alexandre III and Pont de l'Alma.
+The race consisted of six 1.67 kilometre loops between Pont Alexandre III and Pont de l'Alma.
 When travelling from Pont Alexandre III to Pont de l'Alma, the athletes were swimming downstream, but on the way back they were swimming upstream.

 Germany's Florian Wellbrock and Hungary's Kristóf Rasovszky were ahead for most of the start of the race, but going into the final lap, Wellbrock swam wide around the bend, which relegated him from second to seventh.
 He was unable to swim himself back into a podium position for the rest of the race.
 Rasovszky and Germany's Oliver Klemet were in first and second position going into the final straight, and they raced in a sprint finish.
 Rasovszky won with a time of 1:50:52.7, while Klemet finished second with 1:50:54.8.
 Hungary's Dávid Betlehem and Italy's Domenico Acerenza also raced in a sprint finish for third, and Betlehem won it to finish with 1:51:09.0 for third, while Acerenza finished with 1:51:09.6 for fourth.